TetsumichiUmada/text2emoji/README.md

 | [RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)    |         0.9911430 |     0.4304813 |
 | [DecisionTreeClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html)    |         0.9988302 |     0.4585561 |

-Based on the accuracy scores, it seems like SVC (support vector machine) classier is working fine, but the accuracy is low.
+Based on the accuracy scores, it seems like SVC (support vector machine) classier is working fine, but its accuracy is low.
 The LinearSVC is working good although the model is overfitting (meaning that the training accuracy is higher and test accuracy is low).
 We can observe the same phenomena for the other classifiers.
-By choosing the classifier with the highest test accuracy score, the LinearSVC seems to be good.
+By choosing the classifier with the highest accuracy score on the test set, the LinearSVC seems to be good.

 ### Error Analysis

 We analyzed the classification results from the LinearSVC model, using the confusion matrix.
-The rows represent the true labels and the columns are predicted labels.
+A confusion matrix is a table which summarizes the performance of a classification algorithm and shows.
+It allows to identify confusion between classes (such as one class that is commonly mislabeled as the other) The rows represent the true labels and the columns are predicted labels.

 ![](images/confusion_matrix.png)